dominicm00/website/posts/convenience-is-a-bad-goal.md

 ## Discomfort is important
 Convenience is a result of our avoidant tendencies.
-We use convenience to avoid discomfort, but many modern "conveniences" let us avoid important discomforts!
+We use convenience to avoid discomfort, but many discomforts are normal, and healthy, to experience.

-If you are forced to confront the reality of where your food and products come from or what other people are going through, **that is a good thing**.
+If you are forced to confront the reality of where your food and products come from, to interact with someone, or to see what other people are going through, *that is a good thing*.
 Avoiding discomfort is not worth also avoiding truth.